-AAB to ABB including Grades AB in English Literature (or a related subject*) and French.
+AAB including Grades AB in English Literature (or a related subject*) and French.

 Applicants taking the Extended Project Qualification (EPQ) will also be made an alternative offer one grade below the standard offer, conditional on an A grade in the EPQ.

 We accept all A levels except General Studies.

-34 points, 17 at higher level, including 6 in English Literature (or a related subject*) at higher level and 6 in French at Higher level
+34 points, 17 at higher level, including 6 in English Literature (or a related subject*) at higher level and 6 in French at Higher level.

 We welcome applications from international students.
 Helpful information on applying, meeting a University representative in your country, or improving your English language levels can be found on the International Office website.
 If English is not your first language you will be required to pass an approved English test.
 We normally ask for an overall IELTS score of 7.0 with not less than 7.0 in Reading and Writing, 6.5 in Listening and Speaking.

 We welcome applications from candidates offering qualifications other than A and AS levels (including BTEC, European Baccalaureate, International Baccalaureate, Irish Leaving Certificate and Scottish Highers).
 You will be expected to attain an equivalent standard in other qualifications approved by the University to an A level applicant.
 Contact us for further information on equivalencies for these qualifications and others not listed here.

-Humanities supports contextual admission.
-A typical offer for an applicant qualifying as contextual is in the range of BBB from 3 A levels or an equivalent standard in other qualifications approved by the University.
+A typical contextual offer is ABB from three A levels including Grades AB in English Literature (or a related subject*) and French or an equivalent standard in other qualifications approved by the University.

 Selection is normally based on actual or predicted grades plus the reference and personal statement on your UCAS application.
 Exceptionally we may ask you to come for an interview before making an offer.